adromir/powershell-scripts/bash/exif/geocode/README.md

 * **Large Files:** Processing large video files can be slow, primarily due to `exiftool` needing to read parts of the file.
 * **Date/Time Accuracy:** The script relies on accurate creation timestamps within the media files (`DateTimeOriginal`, `CreateDate`, etc.).
 If these are missing or incorrect, the API queries will not yield correct location data.
 * **Configuration File Location:** Settings are stored in `$HOME/.config/exif-updater/config.json`.

+## Disclaimer
+The author is not responsible for any data loss or file corruption that may occur as a result of using this script. **Use at your own risk and always back up important data.**